 Estate Agents: if you are in no rush to sell your home quickly, the estate agent may be the preferred choice for you.
 As previously mentioned, it takes around 3-6 months to sell your home via this method (but could be much longer) which may be ideal if you have yet to find a suitable property.
 The downside of this route is if you are looking to sell your home fast; you have to account time for house viewings as well as the agonising wait to see if the chain holds up.

 Fast Property Buyers: one of the main benefits of using this method is that you can sell your house fast.
 Vivo Property Buyers specialises in buying property quickly and you can sell to us in as little as 7 days.
-This is perfect if you desire a quick house sale, whether you are relocating, have inherited a property or want a quick release of funds.
+This is perfect if you desire a quick house sale, whether you are relocating, have inherited a property, have a property in probate, or want a quick release of funds.
 There is no delay with the Vivo way.

 Estate Agents: as this is the traditional method to sell your home, estate agents tend to be seen as very trustworthy.
 Often such agents have a long running history and have been part of the local community.
 In addition, many house sellers want to establish a relationship with the person in charge of selling their home and feel secure in having an office that they can visit if they have any issues.